samaursa/tlocEngine_wiki/Home.md

 Each engine library is complemented with a test project.
 Although the coverage is not 100%, all the major components are tested regularly.
 Moreover, the tests can help identify issues on machines where any or all samples do not run properly.

+###Error Checking###

+Because the engine disallows the use of C++ exceptions (although they can be turned on for individual projects), error handling was given a lot of though.
+The `core_err::Error` class defines the basic functionality for the error handling system.
+In `release` builds, the errors can optionally be compiled out to always assume `SUCCESS`.
+This gives a measurable boost in runtime performance.

+One of the core features of `core_err::Error` is that, unlike return values, it _cannot be ignored_.
+The `core_err:Error` records the file and line number of the error as well as the call site that caused the error.
+If there is an error which is not checked by the user (e.g. `GLSL uniform` name mismatch) an assertion is fired.

+###Logging###

+The engine comes with its own logging system that is quite fast, although not as fast as spdlog or Pantheios.
+Unlike the other two libraries, it does not rely on the std library (which is a common theme in the engine), is quite lean and is easily extensible.

 ###Core Features###

 The engine was built when C++11 was not widely supported.
 Thus, all features in the engine before ver0.2 are implemented in C++03.